7 Yoga Tips

-Note: These tips aren’t meant to be medical advice.
+Note: 7 Yoga tips that’ll help you cope with chronic pain from real people who are sharing their best advice which isn’t meant to be medical advice.
 Think carefully about your own situation and what works for you before trying anything new.
 Consider checking with others including your doctor before you use them.

 If the movement increases pain, try doing it more gently or skip it.
 If you suffer from rheumatoid arthritis or other inflammatory conditions, you may need to reduce effort or skip poses during flare-ups.